OhMyBat/OhMyBat/README.md

 **Built With:**
-- Unity (~~HDRP~~ switched back to URP)
+- Unity HDRP
 - Mirror for Networking
-- Custom Systems, Lore, and uh...Cool Stuff™
+- Custom Systems, Lore, and uh...
+Stuff™

 **Inspired By:**
 - *SCP: Secret Laboratory (kinda, barely. like 2%)*
-- *Late night YouTube dives + my brain at 4am on a weekend*
+- SCP: Containment Breach (The OG)

 **Alpha Goal:**
 🗓️ December 20, 2026 *(maybe... probably... we'll see)*